Basic Concept of HashMap

 }

-If you understand the previous content, you should be able to grasp this problem.
+If you have understood the previous content, you should be able to comprehend this issue.

 function maps your key